EmmanuelHexer/HexerUnits-Frontend/README.md

-# Unit Converter – Frontend
+# Hexer Units – Frontend

 This is the frontend of a **Unit Converter** web application.
 It provides a clean and user-friendly interface for selecting units, entering values, and viewing conversion results in real time.